survivejs/webpack-book/manuscript/developing/03_linting.md

 npm install eslint-loader --save-dev
 ```

-W> Note that *eslint-loader* uses a globally installed version of ESLint unless you have one included in the project itself.
+W> *eslint-loader* uses a globally installed version of ESLint unless you have one included in the project itself.
 Make sure you have ESLint as a development dependency to avoid the strange behavior.

 The loader needs wiring to work.
 Loaders are discussed in detail in the *Loading* part of this book, but the basic idea is fast to understand.
 A loader is connected to webpack through a rule that contains preconditions related to it and a reference to the loader itself.